-- Crying at Your Birthday Party: "Pity Party" interpolates Lesley Gore's "It's My Party," is about Cry Baby having a One-Person Birthday Party despite her best efforts to invite many guests.
+- Crying at Your Birthday Party: "Pity Party", which interpolates Lesley Gore's "It's My Party," is about Cry Baby having a One-Person Birthday Party despite her best efforts to invite many guests.
 She doesn't take it well at all.I'll cry until the candles burn down this placeI'll cry until my pity party's in flames

 - Domestic Abuse: "Teddy Bear", where the narrator's boyfriend tries to kill her (and persists after they break up).